napari/napari.github.io/dev/_sources/developers/coredev/packaging.md

-Once the packages have been built and uploaded to their corresponding repositories, we can bundle them along with their dependencies in a single executable that end users can run to install napari on their systems, with no prior knowledge of `pip`, `conda`, virtual environments or anything.
+Once the packages have been built and uploaded to their corresponding repositories, we can bundle them along with their dependencies in a single executable that end users can run to install napari on their systems, with no prior knowledge of `pip`, `conda`, virtual environments, command line prompts or anything.

 A software installer is usually expected to fulfill these requirements: